Notification will be made on March 5, 2026

-View Sales Gallery View Curve Gallery Curve Gallery works best on Google Chrome.
-If you are using a cell phone, please view the Sales Gallery.
 Reflections can appear in many different forms – they can be both literal or metaphorical.
 Reflections found in shop windows, still ponds, or on faces in mirrors can surprise and delight.
-The physical nature of light reflecting changes appearances and reveals unexpected sensations.
+The physical nature of light reflects changes in appearances and reveals unexpected sensations.
 Reflections can also be internal; emotional, cerebral, or spiritual, bringing back memories or causing new ways of thinking that could change the world or just stay personal.
-Maryland Federation of Art (MFA) asked artists to show us what reflection means to them.
-Entry was open to all artists residing internationally.
-All original 2D or 3D artwork in any media was eligible for this online show.
-Works selected by the juror will be on display in MFA’s online gallery, Curve Gallery, from April 15 – May 31, 2023.
-Exhibition Chairs: Richard Niewerth and Wil Scott.
+Maryland Federation of Art (MFA) invites all artists to show us what reflecting means to them.
+All original 2D or 3D artwork in any media is eligible for this show.
+Works selected by the juror will be on display in MFA’s Circle Gallery, from April 1 – 25, 2026.
+Exhibition Chair: Emil Petruncio

 Information for Accepted Artists